bpeco/spotifySongGenerator/README.md

 - This is a **non-commercial** educational project.
 - All rights for the lyrics belong to their **authors and publishers**.
-- Lyrics and data were obtained from `letras.com` and `Spotify`.
+- Lyrics and data were obtained from `https://www.letras.com` and `Spotify`.
 - No redistribution or commercial use of derived works is intended.

----

-## 🧠 Inspired by

-- Creative potential of LLMs
-- Intersection of music and generative AI
-- Personalized content generation projects

 ---